 On Monday, 17th September, 1888, Robert Paul appeared as a witness at the resumed inquest into the death of Mary Nichols.

 The Lakes Herald published a brief report on what he had to say in its edition of Friday, 21st September, 1888:-

-Robert Paul, a carman, said that on the morning of the crime he left home just before a quarter to four.
+Robert Paul, a carman, said that he lived at 30, Forster Street, Whitechapel.
+On the morning of the crime he left home just before a quarter to four.

 He was passing up Buck's-row and saw a man standing in the middle of the road.
 The man touched him upon the shoulder, and said, "Come and look at this woman here."

 He went and saw the woman lying right across a gateway.
 He felt her hands and face.
 They were both cold.
 The morning was very dark.

 The other man and he agreed that the best thing to be done was to tell the first police man they met.

 He arranged the clothes as well as he could.
 He put his hand to the woman's breast and felt a slight breath, such a one as might be felt in a child two or three months old.

 He saw no one running away, nor did he notice anything whatever of a suspicious nature."

 Source: The Lakes Herald, Friday, 21st September, 1888.